The Ogden Mustangs are thrilled to host 2019 Thorne Cup Finals this season at the Weber County Ice Sheet in Ogden, Utah .

 The event will take place April 9-13 and will feature the final six WSHL teams remaining in the Western States Hockey League Thorne Cup Playoffs.
 The finals are a two-flight, modified round-robin-style, with each team guaranteed three games.

 “We are absolutely thrilled to again host the finals this season,” said Mustangs owner Lori Miller.
 “It is a testament to our players, coaches, staff, facility and community that we’re able to do this, and I can’t wait to be able to build off of what we were able to do in 2017 to help make this another incredible event.”

-We’ll have a Facebook event page posted soon to help provide the most up-to-date and current information as well as to ask questions and connect with other attendees.
+Join our event page on Facebook to receive the most up-to-date and current information as well as to ask questions and connect with other attendees:

 Lodging, Transportation and Other Travel Details

 Our host hotels for the event are: